airgap-it/beacon-sdk/readme.md

 ## Upgrading from v1 to v2

-There are some breaking changes from a developer perspective, but most of the changes are internal, specifically in the communication protocol between dApps and Extensions / Wallets.
-All major wallets that support beacon have been updated to support both v1 and v2 DApps.
+Beacon SDK v2 introduces some some breaking changes from a developer perspective, most of the changes are internal, specifically in the communication protocol between dApps and Extensions/Wallets.
+All major Wallets that support Beacon (tzip-10) have been updated to support both v1 and v2 DApps.

 We highly encourage developers to upgrade to v2.
 Besides stability improvements, the most notable new features are:

 - Support for multiple browser extensions (eg. Thanos and Beacon Extension)
-- Support for mobile, browser and desktop wallets
+- Support for mobile, browser and desktop Wallets
 - Mobile support via Deeplinking
 - Secure and encrypted communication between DApp and Browser Extension